Zzzain24/Portfolio-Site/README.md

+# Personal Website
-# Created a portfolio site using HTML, CSS, and JavaScript.
+Created a portfolio site using HTML, CSS, and JavaScript.
 Hosted website on AWS using  AmazonS3 bucket and Amazon Route 53.